-Setting Description Credential Cache Options: Client IP Idle Timeout When IP address is used as the authentication surrogate, this setting specifies how long the Web Proxy waits before asking the client for authentication credentials again when the client has been idle.
-Chent if fule finieout When this value is greater than the Surrogate Timeout value, this setting has no effect and clients are prompted for authentication after the Surrogate Timeout is reached.
-You might want to use this setting to reduce the vulnerability of users who leave their computers.
-Credential Cache Options: Cache Size Specifies the number of entries that are stored in the authentication cache.
+Setting Description Credential Cache Options: Cache Size Specifies the number of entries that are stored in the authentication cache.
 Set this value to safely accommodate the number of users that are actually using this device.
 The default value is the recommended setting.
 User Session Restrictions This setting specifies whether or not authenticated users are allowed to access the Internet from multiple IP addresses simultaneously.
 You might want to restrict access to one machine to prevent users from sharing their authentication credentials with non-authorized users.
 When a user is prevented from logging in at a different machine, an end-user notification page appears.
 You can choose whether or not users can click a button to login as a different username using the Re-authentication setting on this page.
 When you enable this setting, enter the restriction timeout value, which determines how long users must wait before being able to log into a machine with a different IP address.
 The restriction timeout value must be greater than the surrogate timeout value.
-You can remove a specific user or all users from the authentication cache using the authcache CLI command.
+You can remove a specific user or all users from the authentication cache using the authoache CLI command.
 Advanced When using Credential Encryption or Access Control, you can choose whether the appliance uses the digital certificate and key shipped with the appliance (the Cisco Web Security Appliance Demo Certificate) or a digital certificate and key you upload here.